 Anonybit & the GDPR

 One of the key concerns of users in relation to consumer products today is the degree to which they preserve and protect their privacy.
 This is especially true when it comes to sensitive biometric data.
-We have therefore consulted our lawyers, who are experts in European privacy regulation, to explain how Anonybit works, and how it is the best solution to protect individuals’ sensitive personal data.
+GDPR, CPRA and other data protection regulations are setting up the framework for ensuring that our personal data is secured and there is accountability for those who collect and store it.

-Stage 2: When a user then seeks to verify their identity via the system, they will provide a biometric sample (e.g. via the cell phone camera) for comparison.
-The sample will then be converted into vectors and queried against the vectors spread out amongst the various users.
+Authentication: When a user then seeks to verify their identity via Anonybit, they will provide a biometric sample (e.g. via the cell phone camera) for comparison.
+The sample will then be converted into vector pieces and queried against the vector pieces spread out amongst the Anonybit network.
 A positive match will allow the user into the system.
 A negative match will prevent entry.

-A key point to understand about the system is that neither the entity which is seeking to verify the user’s identity in order to grant access to the system, not Anonybit, nor any of the other users of the system, has access to the data as a whole.
-Each user only holds a partial, anonymized, completely isolated and encrypted vector representing a portion of the biometric data.
+A key point to understand about the solution is that neither the entity which is seeking to verify the user’s identity in order to grant access to the system, nor Anonybit, nor any of the other users of the system, has access to the data as a whole.
+Each Anonybit network-node only holds a partial, anonymized, completely isolated and encrypted vector piece representing a portion of the biometric data.
 This partial piece of data is completely meaningless on its own.